 Lineweights are differentiated, whether you are drawing in ink or pencil, by hand or with CAD.
+Heavy line when cutting through a material to define the outside.

 Lighter lines to show elements in elevation, or further away.

 Even lighter lines still for hatching or objects further in the distance.